jprjr/mpd-visualizer/README.md

 `mpd-visualizer` will keep running until either:

-* MPD closes the FIFO because it has quit
+* the input audio stream ends
 * `mpd-visualizer` receives a `INT` or `TERM` signal.

 # The Lua environment